-- you think that you or someone you know might need care and support now or in the future; - you or someone you know currently receives care and support in the home or in a care home; - you are caring for a friend or family member; or - you are concerned about someone who may be at risk of abuse.
+- You think that you or someone you know might need care and support now or in the future. - You or someone you know currently receives care and support in the home or in a care home. - You are caring for a friend or family member. - You are concerned about someone who may be at risk of abuse.